iko0725/CS5446-Gobang/README.md

 ## RUN CODE
 We have implemented a text-based user interface and integrated all the algorithms to enable automatic gameplay among them.
+If you want to play with these algorithm, set player1_name or player2_name as human.

 ~~~~
 python gobang_text_ui.py --board_size --player1_name --player2_name --iteration --save_dir